 The SL2 has CA (Creative Auto) mode to guide those with some basic photography knowledge to make camera settings adjustments using easily-understandable words instead of numbers.
 The SL3's replacement features are the Guided User Interface and the Creative Assist mode that are optionally available for beginners (and for those with trouble remembering what individual camera settings do).

 The SL3 continues to incorporate the seemingly-unrelated movie mode on the power switch.
-Powering on the camera using the new switch was very easy and inadvertently turning it too far was not an issue with the SL2 as the switch lever becomes less-protruding behind the thumb rest.
-For the same reason, it was not as easy to power off the SL2 while it was being held.
-Placed on a counter or other surface creating the from-the-top access, this switch became very easy.
+Powering on the camera using this switch design is easy enough and with a secure click into the on position, inadvertently turning the switch too far has not been an issue.
+The switch lever becoming less-protruding behind the thumb rest avoids inadvertent power on scenarios.
+With the camera placed on a counter or other surface creating from-the-top access, this switch is especially easy to use.

 At first glance, the left side of the SL3 looks exactly like the left side of the SL2.
 Upon closer examination, differences begin to show.

 The flash button is gone with a slightly-raised flash edge being the manual replacement.
-I don't see any harm with this change but will hold my final opinion for hands-on use.
+This design works very easily and likely involves fewer moving parts.

 Another gone-missing feature is the Depth of Field (DOF) Preview button.
 To use the DOF preview function with this camera, the DISP button (on top) must be customized to this function.
 Likely not many photographers buying a camera at this level require DOF preview.